 After just one season as a judge on America’s Got Talent, Gabrielle Union was fired from the hit NBC program.
-Rotating the female judges on the panel has become routine on the show that counts Simon Cowell and Howie Mandel as mainstays and a just-published Variety report alleged Union was fired after calling out the racist culture on-set and after imploring the show’s producers to report an incident to human resources.
+Rotating the female judges on the panel has become routine on the show that counts Simon Cowell and Howie Mandel as mainstays, and a recent Variety report alleged Union was fired after calling out the racist culture on-set and after imploring the show’s producers to report an incident to human resources.

 Gabrielle Union’s Contract

-Union joined the prime-time reality talent show for its fourteenth season and sat on the judging panel alongside Julianne Hough, Cowell, and Mandel.
+Union joined the prime-time reality talent show for its 14th season and sat on the judging panel alongside Julianne Hough, Cowell, and Mandel.
 According to her contract, she could have been brought on for another season, but NBC decided to cut ties after her first stint.
 (The same thing happened to Hough, but she said she had “a wonderful time” on the show.)

 Gabrielle Union Pushes Back Against Producers